-Have you ever come across a bumble bee in distress and wondered how to help?
-Did you ever find a bumble bee that seemed grounded and unable to fly?
+Have you ever come across a bee in distress and wondered how to help?
+Did you ever find a bee that seemed grounded and unable to fly?
 Have you felt the urge to do something?

-Because bumble bee populations are shrinking, people want to help.
+Because bee populations are shrinking, people want to help.
 But it’s hard to help an individual bee because, most of the time, the distressed bees you find are at the end of their natural life.
 Even though they may drink the syrup or water you offer them, chances for a full recovery are low.

 Dead bees are everywhere